deadlydog/VS.DiffAllFiles/ReadMe.md

 Pull requests are welcome and appreciated.
 You may find [the contributing docs][DiffAllFilesContributingPage] helpful to get you up and running.

+## Changelogs

+See what's changed and when in each version of the extension in [the Changelog](Changelog.md).

 ## Donate

 Buy me a toque for providing this extension open source and for free :)